andreszubi/Caesar-Cipher/README.md

 - 🔐 **Encode messages**: Encrypt text using a customizable shift amount
 - 🔓 **Decode messages**: Decrypt previously encoded text
 - 🔄 **Interactive loop**: Continue encoding/decoding multiple messages without restarting
-- 🎨 **ASCII art logo**: Beautiful visual display when the program starts
+- 🎨 **ASCII art logo**: Beautiful visual display shown at the start of each operation
 - 📝 **Preserves non-alphabetic characters**: Spaces, numbers, and special characters remain unchanged
+- 🔁 **Continuous operation**: Logo and prompts refresh for each new encoding/decoding task

 ## How It Works